 One thing I’ve found to be very important is to surround myself with positive people who support me.
 Life’s just too short to spend time with those who don’t want to see you develop and shine.

 You want to spend time with people that want you to succeed and people that have a drive like you.
 Not necessarily towards the same things but people who want more than just live a life in the hamster-wheel.

 Did you know studies show, according to research done by Dr. Gail Matthews, that writing down your goals increases the chances of reaching them by staggering 42%?!?!

 When writing your goals down, you also want to write why they are essential for you to accomplish as well the impact it will make in your career or life in general.
 Doing that will trigger your emotions towards your goals and help your brain figure out ways to make them happen.

-I do my goal setting in 90-day sprits.
-That means, I have my overall long-term goals and I break them down into smaller actionable goals that I can focus on within the next three months.
+I do my goal setting in 90-day sprints.
+That means I have my overall long-term goals, and I break them down into smaller actionable goals that I can focus on within the next three months.
 That keeps my long-term goals from being overwhelming and too far out in the future when I can take small action steps to reach a milestone towards my bigger goals.

 Visualize Your Goals

 Another practical thing you can do to activate your brain, and it’s solution-mode, is by visualizing you having achieved your written goals and internalize them as if you already have accomplished them.
 You want to get your emotions fired up and feel as if you have that big paycheck in hand, have that corner office, or maybe sitting on a beach living the digital nomad lifestyle.